Johnny Cash Radge

-- The last two games against full-time opposition (Huns and Morton).
+- The last two games against full-time opposition (Rangers and Morton).

 What constitutes late?

 - Inside the last ten to fifteen minutes of the match.
-(We conceded four inside this time frame to Huns and one to Morton.)
+(We conceded four inside this time frame to Rangers and one to Morton.)

 Individual players, yes, since we're naming Steven, individual players, who have had umpteen injuries and at the latter stage of his career, it's hardly surprising?